cncf/dot-org-hugo-theme/README.md

 npx -y pagefind --site public
 ```

-Everytime your content is updated, you need to update the search index by again running `npx -y pagefind --site public`, so this should be part of your deployment process.
+Every time your content is updated, you need to update the search index by again running `npx -y pagefind --site public`, so this should be part of your deployment process.

 ## Custom shortcodes